anudeeps352/Slidely-AI-backend/README.md

 Step 1 : run "npm run build" .This builds the .js files

 Step 2 : Simply execute "npm run start" to start the backend server.

+# API ENDPOINTS
+1 . **/ping**
+  -Returns true on hitting the endpoint

+2 . **/read**
+  -Takes in an integer index as arguments,gets the submission information.Returns error if not found or index out of bounds

+3 . **/submit**
+  -Takes informaton about Name,Email,Phone,Website link and Stopwatch time as input.Returns success code on successful entry creation.